-The ICD Support Group holds information meetings and issues information bulletins.
+The ICD Support Group holds national information meetings and issues information bulletins.
 Committee members are happy to get in touch with ICD recipients – or people waiting to have an ICD implanted – by phone, email or in person to share their experiences.
 Please note our support group functions on a national basis; we do not have small local groups that you can physically attend.

 Membership is free

 Membership is free of charge.
 If you would like to join the group or to connect with members – please email Tracy Egan.